METAR: Regulations and conventions

 Although the general format of METARs is a global standard, the specific fields used within that format vary somewhat between general international usage and usage within North America.
-Note that there may be minor differences between countries using the international codes as there are between those using the North American conventions.
-The two examples which follow illustrate the primary differences between the two METAR variations.
+Note that there may be minor differences between countries using the international codes as there are between those using the North American conventions — ICAO allows member countries to modify METAR code for use in their particular countries, as long as ICAO is notified.